 During the lease term in Bristow

-During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Bristow, the tenant must allow us to enter the rental.
-Some valid reasons to come into rental property are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to enter a rental in Bristow, the renter must allow us to come into the rental home.
+Some good reasons to access rental home are to:

 - Inspect the rental home,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent prior to coming into the rental home.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass tenants in Bristow.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental home.
+However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Bristow.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference